Land0fChocolate/NewEmeraldRomHack/README.md

 - Some door animations don't work when the Player runs into them from an angle.
 The Player just runs into the door without it opening.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
+- Origin has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.

 # Post Launch TODOs